 As an industry leader, SGS is committed to sustainable operations.
-To achieve these effectively, it is important that we consider and report on which issues are most critical to our stakeholders and the business.
+To achieve this effectively, it is important that we consider and report on which issues are most critical to our stakeholders and the business.
 Management is deeply involved in these processes.

 We decide which issues are critical through a periodic materiality assessment.
 This process allows us to prioritize issues through our strategies and programs, which allows us to address the issues of most importance to our business.
 It also ensures that we stay in touch with and respond to the information needs and expectations of our stakeholders.
 Any issues of importance are included in our Annual Report and our Sustainability Report.

-Since 2013 – when we first referenced the Global Reporting Initiative (GRI) G4 guidelines as part of a detailed materiality process – our approach to materiality has evolved in line with GRI G4 reporting guidelines.
+Since 2013 – when we first referenced the Global Reporting Initiative (GRI) G4 guidelines as part of a detailed materiality process – our approach to materiality has evolved in line with GRI reporting guidelines.

 Our approach has also evolved as we strive to move towards an integrated reporting model.